LexGLUE: A Benchmark Dataset for Legal Language Understanding in English: Experiments

 \subsection{Experimental Results}

-Table~\ref{tab:leaderboard} presents the test results for all models across all LexGLUE tasks.
-We observe that the two legal-oriented pre-trained models (Legal-BERT, CaseLaw-BERT) perform overall better across all tasks.
-Their in-domain (legal) knowledge seems to be more critical in the two datasets relying on US case law data (SCOTUS, CaseHOLD) with an improvement of approximately +5\% over the rest of the models, which are pre-trained on generic corpora.
-While these two models perform mostly on par, CaseLaw-BERT performs marginally better than Legal-BERT on SCOTUS and CaseHOLD, which is easily explained by the fact that it is solely trained on US case law; on the other hand LegalBERT has been exposed to a wider variety of legal corpora, including EU legislation, ECtHR cases, US contracts; thus it performs slightly better in EUR-LEX, LEDGAR, UNFAIR-ToS, without performing better than CaseLaw-BERT, though, in the ECtHR tasks.
-No single model performs best in all tasks, and the results of Table~\ref{tab:leaderboard} show that there is still large scope for improvements.
+\paragraph{Main Results} Table~\ref{tab:leaderboard} presents the test results for all models across all LexGLUE tasks, while Table~\ref{tab:avg_leaderboard} presents the aggregated (averaged) results.
+We observe that the two legal-oriented pre-trained models (Legal-BERT, CaseLaw-BERT) perform overall better, especially considering \macrof that accounts for class imbalance (considers all classes equally important).
+Their in-domain (legal) knowledge seems to be more critical in the two datasets relying on US case law data (SCOTUS, CaseHOLD) with an improvement of approx.\ +2-4\% p.p. (\macrof) over equally sized Transformer-based models, which are pre-trained on generic corpora.
+These results are explained by the fact that these tasks are more domain-specific in terms of language, compared to the rest.
+No single model performs best in all tasks, and the results of Table~\ref{tab:leaderboard} show that there is still large scope for improvement (Section~\ref{sec:vision}).

-We note that we experimented exclusively with pre-trained Transformer models, because they currently achieve state of the art results in most NLP tasks.
-However, it would be interesting to experiment with simpler (and computationally much cheaper) models too (e.g., linear classifiers with TF-IDF features) to see how worse (if at all) they actually perform, and newcomers (e.g., students) could easily contribute results of this kind.